 Curriculum for Excellence balances the importance of knowledge and skills.
 Every child is entitled to a broad and deep general education, whatever their level and ability.
-All teachers are responsible for the development of literacy, numeracy and health and wellbeing.
+All teachers and early years practitioners are responsible for the development of literacy, numeracy and health and wellbeing.
+Curriculum for